MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/webdriver.md

 ## Step 1: Download the WebView2API Sample

-If you do not have an existing WebView2 project, download the [WebView2API Sample app][GithubMicrosoftedgewebview2samplesSampleappsWebview2apisample], which is a comprehensive sample of the latest WebView2 SDK.
-Make sure you have satisfied the [prerequisites for the WebView2API Sample app][GithubMicrosoftedgeWebview2samplesSampleappsWebview2apisamplePrerequisites].
+If you don't have an existing WebView2 project, download the [WebView2API Sample app][GithubMicrosoftedgewebview2samplesSampleappsWebview2apisample], which is a comprehensive sample of the latest WebView2 SDK.
+Make sure you've satisfied the [prerequisites for the WebView2API Sample app][GithubMicrosoftedgeWebview2samplesSampleappsWebview2apisamplePrerequisites].

-Once you have cloned the repo, build the project in Visual Studio.
+Once you've cloned the repo, build the project in Visual Studio.
 It should look like the following figure.

 :::image type="complex" source="../media/webdriver/sample-app.png" alt-text="WebView2API Sample app" lightbox="../media/webdriver/sample-app.png":::
    WebView2API Sample app